michaelwybraniec/deepsee/docs/SELF_ASSESSMENT.md

 # Self-Assessment – Task Tracker

-This document provides a self-assessment of the Task Tracker implementation, including completion status, design choices, trade-offs, and AI usage.
+This document provides a self-assessment of the Task Tracker implementation, including completion status, design choices, and trade-offs.

 ---